haringsrob/icecat_drupal/readme.md

 ## Purpose

-The goal of this module is to provide automatic product data completion.
+This module implements the [Icecat library](https://github.com/haringsrob/icecat) and adds mapping functions to Drupal.

 It uses the EAN code (Soon sku + brand) to get structured data from Icecat and maps it to Drupal entities.

-In combination with Drupal commerce, this allows you to create a full webshop with products just by importing a price + ean xml.
+In combination with [Drupal commerce](https://www.drupal.org/project/commerce), this allows you to create a full webshop with products just by importing a price + ean xml.
 (Importer is not part of this module).

 ## Icecat